ericdSG/python-package/README.md

 mamba activate package-demo
 ```

-Install any other dependencies you might need.
-In this case, let's assume
+Optional: install any other dependencies you might need.
+Let's assume
 you will be using the AudioLoader:

 ```